 - 5.1.4 The total thickness of the friction material of the inner and outer pad should be equal.
 If the difference between the two pads is greater then 3.5 mm (see Fig.), then the following checks are necessary: - Bearing clearance check (see Section.
-5.3 and 5.4) - Free movement of the brake pads in the caliper (see Section.
-5.2) - Possible collision with other parts on the axle or vehicle body - Excessive dirt and grime present, if necessary contact the vehicle manufacturer - piping of the compressed air line
+5.3 and 5.4) - Free movement of the brake pads (see Section.
+5.2) - Contact with parts around the axle, vehicle frame or body - Excessive dirt and grime present, if necessary contact vehicle manufacturer - Interference of Pressure supply a) G=19 mm b) G=11,5 mm